zirkular/website/content/about.md

 ## Michael

 Has left academia to work on projects of more immediate human response.
 Strong background in code development, scientific computing and data analysis.

+## Friends

+This website is hosted by our folks at [borg's friendly family hosting](https://borg.sh).

+Our email is provided by your friendly tech collective [systemli.org](https://www.systemli.org).